 Understand partial restore system and keep spare hardware

 There are a couple of ways you can stay ahead in this game.
-Always test all your restores, and know the location of ‘bits’.
-You should be able to understand partial restore systems and have expenses pre-approved for emergencies.
+Always test all your restores, and know the location of the ‘bits’.
+You should be able to understand partial restored systems and have expenses pre-approved for emergencies.
 Always keep a spare hardware with you and keep monitoring your system for any changes.
 Keep your test scripts handy and maintain contact regarding up-to-date information.
-Try and manage a well trained staff.
+Try and manage a well-trained staff.

 Seeking assistance from cloud computing providers

-You can also go for cloud computing provider’s servers online which can offer you scalable access to all the resources and applications which are managed by the cloud service providers.
-They will offer you with all the necessary hardware and software components so that you do not need to deploy your own resources to manage this service.
+You can also go to a cloud computing provider’s servers online, which can offer you scalable access to all the resources and applications which are managed by the cloud service providers.
+They will offer you all the necessary hardware and software components so that you do not need to deploy your own resources to manage this service.

 Cloud services are not meant for all types of situations, but you can still do your research to find out in which cases they will come to great use in recovering data and also in reducing overall expenditure to manage the crisis.

 A catastrophe can happen at any time.
 Since you never know when it will occur, pre-planning for emergency disaster recovery always pays off.
 You’ll need to evaluate the situation to learn which systems to restore, and which software to uninstall or reinstall.